 Support Your HazCom Training with a Learning Management System

-To get started, see eLeap’s course catalog, which includes Understanding GHS HazCom.
+To get started, see eLeaP’s course catalog, which includes Understanding GHS HazCom or Hazard Communication: The GHS and You.
 In this video, employees learn about the Hazard Communication Standard and the Global Harmonization System (GHS).
 The video includes information on the six types of information that must be identified on shipping labels in the case of hazardous chemicals.
 Specific attention is paid to signal words, the nine pictograms used to identify hazardous materials and hazard statements.
 The video also discusses how to handle the transfer of materials from bulk storage to smaller containers and how in-house labels may differ from shipping labels.

 Do you want to learn How to Jumpstart an E-Learning Program in Eight (8) Easy Steps?